 Point 5.
 Possible blocking mechanisms were discussed, but were not included in the strawman model.

 NCSG Response: Agree with other participants that blocking of domain name registration based on trademarks as proposed by IPC-BC is dangerous to the health and growth of the Internet.
 NCSG, Registrars, Registries and At-Large rejected the blocking mechanism from consideration in the strawman proposal after hours of relentless debate.
 Obviously the creation of an entirely new blocking mechanism for domain names is a major policy change, inappropriate as an outcome of an informal and imbalanced meeting such as this, and was roundly rejected as such.

 By Robin Gross, Founder and Executive Director of IP Justice.
-I am also the Chair of ICANN's Non-Commercial Stakeholders Group (NCSG).
+I am also former Chair of ICANN's Non-Commercial Stakeholders Group (NCSG).

 |Data Center||Policy & Regulation|

 |DNS Security||Regional Registries|